Digital and Social Media Strategies

 Motivation

-The course is split into 5 blocks:
+The course is split into three blocks:

 1. Prologue: Refreshing statistical knowledge necessary for the class